Chemotherapy for Anal Cancer

 • The combination of 5-FU and cisplatin can also be used, especially in people who can't get mitomycin or for advanced anal cancer.

-In these treatments, the 5-FU is given into a vein 24 hours a day for 4 or 5 days.
+The 5-FU infusion is given in a vein (IV) 24 hours a day for 4 days.
 It's put in a small pump that you can take home with you.
 The other drugs are given more quickly on certain other days in the treatment cycle.
 Sometimes, the oral drug capecitabine might be given in place of 5-FU.
-Radiation is given 5 days a week for at least 5 weeks.
-Talk to your treatment team about your treatment plan and how and where you will get chemo.

 • Carboplatin with paclitaxel (Taxol)